Banner image

 How CohnReznick can help

-With specialization in damages and refund calculations, CohnReznick can help clients quantify potential refund amounts.
+With specialization in damages and refund calculations, CohnReznick can help clients quantify potential refund amounts, organize documentation for claims, and prepare analyses and reports that concisely and completely support refund requests.

 Additionally, our teams are well-versed in the complexities of tariffs and can help boost your business and supply chain’s resilience as the landscape continues to evolve.